jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (1) A board may make bylaws that the board thinks necessary or desirable for the control and management of the school.
 (2) Before making a bylaw, the board must consult its staff, its students (to the extent that the board considers appropriate), and the school community regarding the proposed bylaw.

-### 127 Objectives of boards in governing schools
+### 127 Paramount objective of boards in governing schools
-(1) A board’s primary objectives in governing a school are to ensure that— (a) every student at the school is able to attain their highest possible standard in educational achievement; and (b) the school—
+(1) A board’s paramount objective in governing a school is to ensure that every student at the school is able to attain their highest possible standard in educational achievement.
+(2) To meet the paramount objective, the board must meet the following supporting objectives:
+  (a) to give effect to its obligation to take all reasonable steps to ensure that the school’s students attend the school when it is open:
+  (b) to ensure that the school uses good quality assessment and aromatawai information to monitor and evaluate students’ progress and achievement, including any assessment or aromatawai specified in a foundation curriculum policy statement:
+  (c) to ensure that the school—
     (i) is a physically and emotionally safe place for all students and staff; and (ii) gives effect to relevant student rights set out in this Act, the New Zealand Bill of Rights Act 1990, and the Human Rights Act 1993; and
-    (iii) takes all reasonable steps to eliminate racism, stigma, bullying, and any other forms of discrimination within the school; and
+    (iii) takes all reasonable steps to eliminate racism, stigma, bullying, and any other forms of discrimination within the school:
-  (c) the school is inclusive of, and caters for, students with differing needs; and (d) the school gives effect to Te Tiriti o Waitangi, including by—
+  (d) to ensure that the school is inclusive of, and caters for, students with differing needs:
-    (i) working to ensure that its plans, policies, and local curriculum reflect local tikanga Māori, mātauranga Māori, and te ao Māori; and
-    (ii) taking all reasonable steps to make instruction available in tikanga Māori and te reo Māori; and (iii) achieving equitable outcomes for Māori students.
+  (e) to ensure that it—
+    (i) seeks to achieve equitable outcomes for Māori students; and (ii) takes all reasonable steps to provide for students to be taught, and to learn, in te reo Māori on request of their parents or immediate caregivers; and
+    (iii) takes reasonable steps to ensure that the policies and practices for the school reflect New Zealand’s cultural diversity:
-(2) To meet the primary objectives, the board must— (a) have particular regard to the statement of national education and learning priorities issued under section 5; and (b) give effect to its obligations in relation to—
+  (f) to give effect to its obligations in relation to—
     (i) any foundation curriculum statements, national curriculum statements, and national performance measures; and (ii) teaching and learning programmes; and
-    (iii) monitoring and reporting students’ progress; and (c) perform its functions and exercise its powers in a way that is financially responsible; and (d) if the school is a member of a community of learning that has a community of learning agreement under clause 2 of Schedule 5, comply with its obligations under the agreement; and
+    (iii) monitoring and reporting students’ progress:
+  (g) to perform its functions and exercise its powers in a way that is financially responsible:
+  (h) if the school is a member of a community of learning that has a community of learning agreement under clause 2 of Schedule 5, to comply with its obligations under the agreement:
-  (e) comply with all of its other obligations under this or any other Act.
+  (i) to comply with all of its other obligations under this or any other legislation.
+(3) In this section,—
+  - **paramount objective** means the highest-priority objective
+  - **supporting objective** means an objective that is essential and supports the paramount objective.

 ### 128 Staff
 A board may, in accordance with this Act, appoint, suspend, and dismiss school staff.